jupyter/tmpnb/docs/nature-on-swarm.md

 ## Nature on Swarm

-Bees.

-###

-tmpnb connects to swarm in the same way it connects to the DOCKER_API.
+tmpnb connects to swarm in the same way it connects to the `DOCKER_API`.

+example setup for working with tmpnb directly on swarm.

 ```bash
 export TOKEN=$( head -c 30 /dev/urandom | xxd -p )